 - Watch a KOAT news story about a local family business that's working to keep you warm while preventing wildfires, too.

 - Read the Albuquerque Journal article, "Post-fire runoff led to 'dead zones' in river"

 - Watch a video about how businesses are supporting the Rio Grande Water Fund

 - Read a National Geographic blog post about the role of water funds in protecting water from the impacts of wildfire

-- Watch a video about a new USGS computer model predicting potentially destructive landslides that could affect many Albuquerque neighborhoods.
+- Watch a KOB 4 news story about a new USGS computer model predicting potentially destructive landslides that could affect many Albuquerque neighborhoods.